MostAwesomeDude/construct/docs/compilation.rst

 Requirements
 ---------------

-Compilation feature requires Construct 2.9, preferrably the newest versio to date.
+Compilation feature requires Construct 2.9, preferrably the newest version to date.
 More importantly, you should have a test suite of your own.
 Construct aims to be reliable, but the compiler makes some undocumented assumptions, and generates a code that "takes shortcuts".
 Since few checks are ommited by generated code, you should not use it to parse corrupted data.

 Restrictions